 When your baby is born, a great task begins: the process of building a beautiful, funny, and engaging library of children’s books for your little one.
 Our recommendations will get you off to a great start.

-For Toddler 18 Months and Younger
+Books For Toddlers 18 Months & Younger

 When babies are in the newborn stage, their vision is a bit blurry.
 Picture books with a lot of nuance and subtle colors will not catch their attention, so try a black and white, high-contrast book like Black and White by Tara Hoban.